yannikmadeheim-del/pyFBS-nonlinear/docs/examples/03_FRF_synthetization.rst

 .. note::
    Example showing the basic use of the FRF synthetization: :download:`03_FRF_synthetization.ipynb <../../examples/03_FRF_synthetization.ipynb>`.

-In the ``pyFBS`` library, modal analysis and FRFs synthetization :cite:`03-maia1997theoretical`, can be performed relying on mass and stiffness matrices imported from Ansys.
+In the ``pyFBS`` library, modal analysis and FRFs synthetization, can be performed relying on mass and stiffness matrices imported from Ansys.

 MK model initialization
 ***********************